If you tell yourself “I’m lost in life,” let my story help you change.

 You become what you “think” about most.

 Sitting alone in a room and genuinely thinking is a great start.
 Journaling helps.
-Taking steps to change your life and analyzing how well those steps worked is another one.
+Taking steps to change your life and analyzing how well those steps worked is another one.r

-The more you learn to truly think, the less you trust those mental chatter type of thoughts.
+The more you learn to truly think, the less you trust that mental chatter-type of thoughts.
 Self-improvement is the process of changing the ratio between useful and harmful thoughts.
 That’s it.

 The moral of the story?
 It’s all in your mind.
 Change your mind and you change reality.

-Of course, you can’t just think your way to success, you have to, you know, do something
+Don’t sit there and wait to stop feeling lost in life.
+Fight your way out of it.
+Of course, you can’t just think your way to success, you have to, you know, do something.

 That’s what brainwashing yourself with self-improvement helps you do.
 It pumps up your state.
 That’s all it does, actually, but it’s enough to get you inches in front of the door.
 You still have to open it, though.